Get Featured in Media

 Chinese New Year (Late January/February):

-Don’t make the mistake of booking a trip to Shanghai during Chinese New Year.
+Don’t make the mistake of booking a trip to Shanghai during the Chinese New Year.

-Half the city shuts down, restaurants close, and there isn’t much to do, and hotel prices are more expensive.
+Half the city shuts down, restaurants close, and there isn’t much to do, and hotel prices are higher.
 If you’re looking for where to stay in Shanghai, definitely avoid late January.

 New Year celebrations, also known as “Spring Holiday,” officially is only a few days, but the whole holiday, when restaurants close and the city feels empty, takes 2 to 3 weeks.

-This isn’t typical for Shanghai, but for all cities in China.
+This isn’t typical for Shanghai, but for all major cities in China like Beijing.
 This actually surprised me a lot because, for instance, ‘fireworks’ originate from China, but you won’t see any of that in any big city!

 These are the dates the Spring Holiday starts in China for the coming years.
 If you’re considering visiting Shanghai, try to avoid these dates, starting a week or two in advance and after.